-Thinking of serving as the trustee of a trust?
+Thinking of Serving as a Trustee?

-- Follow the directions set forth in the trust document;
+- Follow the directions set forth in the trust document.

-- Maintain clear and accurate records of the trust administration;
+- Maintain clear and accurate records of the trust administration.

-- Account to the trust beneficiaries as provided by law and in the trust;
+- Account to the trust beneficiaries as provided by law and in the trust.

-- Avoid using the trust assets for your own benefit, unless the trust authorizes you, as trustee, to do so.
+- Avoid using the trust assets for your own benefit, unless the trust authorizes you, as the trustee, to do so.

 To the extent provided for in the trust, beneficiaries have the right to:

-- Receive distributions provided for in the trust;
+- Receive distributions provided for in the trust

-- Be informed about the administration of the trust and of the material facts necessary to protect their interests;
+- Be informed about the administration of the trust and of the material facts necessary to protect their interests

-- Receive an annual accounting from the trustee or waive an accounting;
+- Receive an annual accounting from the trustee or waive an accounting

-- Receive a final accounting prior to distribution;
+- Receive a final accounting prior to distribution

-- Ask the court to remove a trustee they believe is not acting in their best interests;
+- Ask the court to remove a trustee they believe is not acting in their best interests

-- Ask the court to end the trust, in some instances, if the purpose of the trust has been fulfilled or is impossible and all current and remainder beneficiaries agree.
+- Ask the court to end the trust, in some instances, if the purpose of the trust has been fulfilled or is impossible and all current and remainder beneficiaries agree